MicrosoftDocs/power-platform/power-platform/admin/managed-environment-sharing-limits.md

 | Limit total individuals who can be shared to | If **Exclude sharing with security groups** is selected, you can control the maximum number of users with whom a canvas app can be shared. |

 > [!NOTE]
 > Sharing rules are enforced when users try to share an app.
-Sharing rules don't change who an app already has been shared with.
+This will not impact any existing users who already have access to the app prior to the application of the sharing rules.
+However, if an app is out of compliance after rules are set, only un-sharing will be allowed until the app is compliant with the new rules.
 >
 > After sharing rules are set in the Power Platform admin center, it may take up to an hour for them to start getting enforced.
 >
 > Sharing rules in Dataverse for Teams environments do not impact sharing to a Team when you select **Publish to Teams**.
 However, when a user attempts to share with individuals or groups in a Team other than the one bound to the environment, the sharing limits are enforced.